EmilieGreaker1/ProjetSOA/README.md

 	2. Run the frontend using one of the two options:
 Option 1: Using http-server Globally Installed

-	•	Install http-server globally if not already installed:
+	•	Install http-server globally (if not already installed):

 npm install -g http-server